bhk/rio/syntax.md

 ## Inline Syntax

-A logical line is treated as a sequence of text and/or blocks.
-The line boundaries before or after continuation lines are treated as whitespace and have no other significance.
+A logical line is a sequence of text and/or blocks.
+The line boundaries between physical lines are treated as whitespace and have no other significance.

-Logical lines may be statements or inline expressions.
+Logical lines may contain statements or inline expressions.

-A *statement* is a logical line that must followed by one or more logical lines in the same block.
-It does not constitute a complete expression by itself, but paired with the "rest" of the block, it does.
-Statements generally begin one of a small number of keywords (`if`, `loop`, etc.) , or are variable definitions.
-For example:
+A *statement* is a logical line that must be followed by one or more logical lines in the same block.
+It does not constitute a complete expression by itself, but when combined with the "rest" of the block it does.

     if cond:           # statement first line       \   "vertical" true             #   statement continuation    >  expression
     REST               # remainder of block         /

+Statements begin with one of a small number of keywords (`if`, `loop`, etc.), except for assignment statements, which are easily identified by their assignment operators.

 An *inline expression* (ILE) is a complete expression on its own.
 Every block ends in a logical line that consists of an ILE.
 ILEs use a fairly